 We believe that many of these problems can be solved by raising public awareness of ways of dealing with death, dying and bereavement and promoting community involvement in death, dying and bereavement.

-If you agree with the ideas behind the festival, you might like to join Good Life, Good Death, Good Grief.
+However, if you agree with the ideas behind the festival, you might like to join Good Life, Good Death, Good Grief.
 Any individual or organisation can become a member, for free, and we can keep you posted with our activities throughout the year.
 You might also like to follow @LifeDeathGrief on Twitter or Facebook.